runtimeverification/k/k-distribution/tutorial/2_languages/1_simple/1_untyped/simple-untyped.md

-left, and is torn, or ruptured, to the right), allocates a fresh location `L` in the store which is initialized with a special value `⊥` (indeed, the unit `.`, or nothing, is matched anywhere in the map---note the tears at both sides---and replaced with the mapping `L ↦ ⊥`), and binds `X` to `L` in the local environment shadowing previous declarations of `X`, if any.
+left, and is torn, or ruptured, to the right), allocates a fresh location `L` in the store which is initialized with a special value `⊥` (indeed, the unit `.`, or nothing, is matched anywhere in the map ‒note the tears at both sides‒ and replaced with the mapping `L ↦ ⊥`), and binds `X` to `L` in the local environment shadowing previous declarations of `X`, if any.
 This possible shadowing of `X` requires us to therefore update the